 Ready to Sublet?
-Here Is How To Quality A Tenant
+Here Is How To Qualify A Tenant

 Looking to break your lease because your wife is pregnant and you need more space?
 Perhaps you just got a new job, or sadly, lost your job.
 You’ve come to the right place!
 If you need to exit your lease early, most landlords will allow you to leave your lease agreement early as long as you find a qualified tenant to replace you.
 However, landlords can be very particular about how they do this, though you might be lucky enough to have one that is more flexible.
 In general, there are three different methods of exiting your lease early: